amassiro/EcalLocalRecoToolKit/test/gpu/README.md

-    1) rerun gpu with the HLT configuration for GPU too!
+    ok: 1) rerun gpu with the HLT configuration for GPU too!
-    2) Compare cpu/gpu for consistency 100% same results on 2018 data
+    ok: 2) Compare cpu/gpu for consistency 100% same results on 2018 data